 Music was a very important component of the Harmonists’ lifestyle.
 A large collection of Harmonist music has been carefully preserved in the archives.
-Below is a sampling of Harmonist music that is excerpted from the record “American Communal Music of the 18th and 19th Centuries: Music of the Ephrata Cloister, Harmonists and Moravians, Volume 2,” which is available on CD from the Old Economy Village Museum Store.
+Below is a sampling of Harmonist music that is excerpted from the record “American Communal Music of the 18th and 19th Centuries: Music of the Ephrata Cloister, Harmonists and Moravians, Volume 2.”
 Below the music are excerpts from the record album’s insert.

 Harmonist Keyboard Music, performed by Ian Henderson, Pianist, performed on a Viennese model fortepiano built by John L. O’Conner & Sons, Batavia, NY, recorded by Mark Recording Studios, Clarence, NY, December 17, 1983.